Operation WildflowerOperation Wildflower

 Photographer: Thabo Maphisa

-The dry fruits are flattened at the back and narrowly winged on their margins (Bean and Johns, 2005; Mustart, et al, 1997; iNaturalist; http://pza.sanbi.org).
+The elliptic, dry fruits are flattened at the back, narrowly winged along the margins and about 6 mm long (Bean and Johns, 2005; Mustart, et al, 1997; iNaturalist; http://pza.sanbi.org).

 Previous